ZinkDigital/fly-java/readme.md

 fly for your host platform.

 ```
 % sh startFly.sh
-% sh runExample.sh
 ```

 See the comments in the script if encounter problems or you want to run the fly server directly from the bin directory.

-Preferably in a new shell run the example code.
+Preferably in a new shell, run the example code.

 ```
 % sh runExample.sh
 ```

-###
+### Expected Results

 In either case, if this successful you will see something like this